m-morrone/simp-doc/docs/user_guide/HOWTO/NFS.rst

 To force the package to the version wanted despite the fact that a newer version is available:

-First make sure the package is available via your package-management facility then set the package version in hiera:
+First make sure the package is available via your package-management facility then set the package version in Hiera:

 In CentOS 7.4: